 If you train with us, you will work with experienced, expert professionals and you will have the opportunity to work in 'Outstanding' and 'Good' Primary and Secondary Schools across Birmingham, Sandwell, Walsall and Dudley

 You will achieve Qualified Teacher Status and a Post-graduate Certificate in Education, including Master's level credits from Newman University College, an outstanding Higher Education provider.
 The PGCE is internationally recognised, and portable.

 You can read more information about School Direct on the Department for Education's website.

 What do we offer that provides our students with additional learning?

 We work with partner teaching schools to ENHANCE our Initial Teacher Training (ITT) School Direct teacher trainees experience.
-Our Teaching School works in collaboration with 2 other Sandwell Teaching Schools, Lightwoods TSA and St Francis Xavier TSA we all work in partnership with Newman University, we take students who want to work at primary, secondary and in Special Education.
+Our Teaching School works in collaboration with 2 other Sandwell Teaching Schools, Lightwoods TSA and and Our Lady at St Huberts.
+We work in partnership with Newman University, we take students who want to work at primary, secondary and in Special Education.

 Together our three teaching schools have a range of additional in school training led by classroom teachers to support your learning from safeguarding to phonics; behaviour management to planning.
 To learn more about the subjects taught in primary and special, these students will attend Holly Lodge Secondary School for sessions to learn from specialist teachers with relevance to the KS1/2 curriculum.
 This is followed up by leaders in your placement schools.